zukonake/lux-shared/IDEAS.md

 * food water and light are neccesary to survive
     * survival should be a hard in beginning
     * survival shouldnt limit the player later
-    * lack of light affecting sanity
+    * hunting as a good source of food
+    * farming as well, but needs to be developed early and requires a lot of land, suitable for long-term food source or multiplayer
-* player is free to build and rearrange the dungeons
+* player is free to build and mine
-    * player could build mechanisms and fortify the dungeons
-    * exploring each dungeon is a risk to take, especially in some biomes
+    * mining and building should be somewhat slow, and save progress
+* programmable AI
+    * AI can be programmed using visual programming
+    * you can program NPCs to manage/gain your resources etc.
+* AI pathfinding is not all-knowing
+    * AI will have to explore paths based on directions, instead of solving a maze with no exploration
+    * AI will know paths to certain tiles, it can add relative paths to other neighboring tiles this way
+    * AI will forget the paths after some time, this depends on memory skill etc.
+    * this can actually be faster than standard pathfinding, but take more RAM
+* industry
+    * wheelbarrows and minecarts etc will be available early on, later ox-driven carts as well
+        * they need to be designed in a way that is practical to the player
+    * later on more advanced and automated industry will be available, in the beginning the NPCs or the player will have to do some parts
 * dynamic combat system
 * some sort of crafting system
-* mining would be possible, but slow
-* the game should be realistic, but not based on grinding and prefereable not time-consuming
+* the game should be realistic, but not based on grinding
-    * magic might greatly help with that
+    * magic and industry might greatly help with that
 * weapons are hotline miami-like
     * sword slashes
     * bows